inductiva/inductiva/docs/simulators/Reef3D.md

 we will be using ```c3d-standard-90``` machines with 90 vCPU.
 So, we will be setting ```M 10 90``` on both files.

 Also, Reef3D produces a huge amount of data.
 As it is currently configured, this simulation would produce several dozen gigabytes of data.
 To reduce that amount of data produced, we can reduce the maximum modeled time (```N 41```) and the rate at which Paraview data is being produced (```P 10```).

-So, for a reducing the amount of data generated, we will be reducing the rate at which Paraview information is going to be generated to "onyy" 25 frames per second, that is, we will set ```P 10 0.04```.
+So, for a reducing the amount of data generated, we will be reducing the rate at which Paraview information is going to be generated to "only" 25 frames per second, that is, we will set ```P 10 0.04```.

 We are not going to reduce the maximum modeled time but, instead, we will add extra disk capacity to ensure we have enough space to write all the data will be generated.
-Therefore, we will request our machine to be equipped with **20GB** just for data, using the ```data_disk_gb``` parameter of the
+Therefore, we will request our machine to be equipped with a 20GB partition (just for data), using the ```data_disk_gb``` parameter of the
 ```inductiva.resources.MachineGroup``` class.

 Here is the final script: